stackblitz/tutorialkit/packages/runtime/README.md

 The runtime exposes the following:

-- `lessonFilesFetcher`: A singleton that lets you fetch the contents of the fetch lesson files
+- `lessonFilesFetcher`: A singleton that lets you fetch the contents of the lesson files
 - `TutorialRunner`: The API to manage your tutorial content in WebContainer

 Only a single instance of `TutorialRunner` should be created in your application and its lifetime is bound by the lifetime of the WebContainer instance.